mbta/lexicon/README.md

 ### Aliases

 These allow you to replace one word or phrase with another.
-Useful for telling Polly how/when to expand acronyms.
+Useful for telling text-to-speech how/when to expand acronyms.

 ```xml
 <lexeme>